TKomericki/Rhetos-wiki/Rhetos-platform-roadmap.md

 ## 1. Runtime performance

-There are many possibilities to improve the runtime performance at the framework level, that could provide benefits to both new and existing Rhetos applications: data caching, read scalability, batching database writes and queries (validations), reducing row permissions to aggregate roots, and other.
+There are many possibilities to improve the runtime performance at the framework level, that could provide benefits to both new and existing Rhetos apps: data caching, read scalability, batching database writes and queries (validations), reducing row permissions to aggregate roots, and other.